alabou/NMOS-MatroxOnly/NMOS With Natural Groups.md

 ## Introduction

 [BCP-002-01][] Describes a method for grouping Sender and Receiver resources into natural groups in a very generic way.
 This specification strengten the requirements and provides a very percise defintion of natural grouping in Matrox products.
 The objective is to make natural grouping of Senders and Receivers compatible and homogeneous with the concept of sub-Flows/sub-Streams of multiplexed Senders and Receivers.
-A Controller should be able to process and connect a group of independent Senders/Receivers in the same way ot processes a group of multiplexed Flows/Streams.
+A Controller should be able to process and connect a group of independent Senders/Receivers in the same way it processes a group of multiplexed Flows/Streams.

 ## Use of Normative Language